Costello Music

-Costello Music is the debut album by Scottish indie rock band the Fratellis.
-It was released on 11 September 2006 on Fallout Records and Drop the Gun Recordings and on 13 March 2007 on Cherrytree Records in the US and was a success, peaking at number 2 on the UK Albums Chart and spent 83 weeks in the Top 100.
-It debuted behind FutureSex/LoveSounds by Justin Timberlake and stayed in the No. 2 position for two more weeks, this time behind Ta-Dah by Scissor Sisters.
-The album had five single releases, as well as the download-only EP Flathead.
-"Chelsea Dagger" was the most successful single, peaking at No. 5 in the UK and No. 4 in the Netherlands, but the other singles failed to chart in most countries.
+Costello Music is the debut album by Scottish indie rock band the Fratellis, released in the United Kingdom on 11 September 2006, by Fallout Records, Drop the Gun Recordings, and Island Records, and in the United States on 13 March 2007 on Cherrytree Records.
+The album was a commercial success, debuting at number two on the UK Albums Chart, behind Justin Timberlake's FutureSex/LoveSounds, ultimately spending 83 weeks in the top 100.
+Five singles were released from the album, as well as the download-only EP Flathead.
+"Chelsea Dagger" was the most successful single, peaking at number five in the UK and number four in the Netherlands, but the other singles failed to chart in most countries.

 The band toured the record internationally, playing shows in Europe, the United States and Japan, and won the 2007 BRIT Award for Best British Breakthrough Act.
 As of March 2018, the album had sold 1,145,000 copies in the UK.

 Background

-The band's first gig was in a basement in Glasgow in February 2005.
-The band were spotted by a record company talent scout shortly thereafter.
+Shortly after their first gig in a Glasgow basement in February 2005, the band were spotted by a record company talent scout.
 Music Weeks Stuart Clarke said, "A month after the scout discovered them, labels were flying up to Scotland to see them.
 Most, if not all, the major labels and a handful of indies showed a lot of interest in the band."
-The band was eventually signed to Island Records and the album was released under its UK subsidiary, Fallout Records.
-The band were flown to LA to record the album in the Sunset Sound recording studio, which was previously used by Bob Dylan and the Beach Boys.
-They were in Studio 3, which contains vintage equipment.
+The band was eventually signed to Island Records and was flown to Los Angeles to record the album in the Sunset Sound recording studio, which was previously used by Bob Dylan and the Beach Boys.
 Jon said, "It makes you feel a bit more like you’re part of something you were interested in".
-Producer Tony Hoffer was flown in to help complete the album.
-The album was named "Costello Music" after a studio they used to rent in Budhill, Glasgow.
+Producer Tony Hoffer was flown in to help complete the album, which was recorded in the complex's recording space Studio 3 using vintage equipment.
+The album, released under Island's UK subsidiary Fallout Records, was named "Costello Music" after a studio the group used to rent in Budhill, Glasgow.